 Atlantic croaker (Micropogonias undulates) are a bottom-dwelling species, in the same family as red drum and weakfish.
 They can be found from the Gulf of Maine to Argentina, but along the US Atlantic coast, they are most abundant from the Chesapeake Bay to northern Florida.
 Their name is derived from croaking noises they make during the spawning season by vibrating their abdominal muscles against their swim bladder.
 Atlantic croaker spawn in warm pelagic waters during the fall and winter months, and the larvae and juveniles settle in estuaries to mature.
 The Chesapeake Bay is an important spawning and nursery habitat for croaker.
 Most Atlantic croaker are mature by the end of their first year.
 They grow quickly and may reach sizes of over 20”.
 The world record for Atlantic croaker is 8 lbs 11 oz.
 The oldest observed age is 17 years, but it is uncommon to see fish older than 10 years in the catch.

-From 1981-2022, recreational landings from New Jersey through Florida have varied between 5.1 million fish in 2022 and 36.2 million fish in 1986.
-Landings generally increased until 2001, and held stable from 2001-2006 before exhibiting a declining trend from 2007 through 2022.
-2022 landings are estimated at 5.1 million fish and 2.1 million pounds.
+Atlantic coast commercial landings of Atlantic croaker exhibit a cyclical pattern, with low landings in the 1960s to early 1970s and the 1980s to early 1990s, and high landings in the mid-to-late 1970s and the mid-1990s to 2011.
+Commercial landings increased from a low of 3.7 million pounds in 1991 to 28.6 million pounds in 2001; however, landings have had a declining trend since then, from 47 million pounds in 2003 to 505,828 pounds in 2023, the lowest value of the time series (1950-2023).
+From 1981-2023, recreational landings from New Jersey through Florida have varied between 5.1 million fish in 2022 and 36.2 million fish in 1986.
+Landings generally increased until 2001, and held stable from 2001-2006 before exhibiting a declining trend from 2007 through 2023.
+2023 landings are estimated at 5.5 million fish and 1.8 million pounds.
 The number of recreational releases generally increased over the time series until 2013 when releases steadily declined until 2018, when a time series low of 18.1 million fish were released.
-From 2018 through 2022, releases have overall been increasing again.
-In 2022, anglers released roughly 30.5 million fish.
-An estimated 85.5% of the total recreational croaker catch was released in 2022, the highest percentage on record for a second year in a row, compared to 84% in 2021.
+From 2018 through 2023, releases have overall been increasing again.
+In 2023, anglers released 34.9 million fish, an increase from the 30.5 million fish released in 2022.
+Anglers also released a greater percentage of the total recreational catch in 2023, compared to 2022.
+An estimated 86.4% of the total recreational croaker catch was released in 2023, the highest percentage on record for a third year in a row.

 In 2017, a benchmark stock assessment was completed.
 This assessment used a stock synthesis model to address a major source of uncertainty from previous assessments – the magnitude of croaker bycatch in South Atlantic shrimp trawls.
 However, due to conflicting trends in abundance and harvest, as well as other uncertainties, this assessment was not recommended for management use.